-- Test to verify that program income was properly tracked and accounted for. - Ensure that program income was used to make additional services available to crime victims. - Verify that the grantee did, in fact, receive prior written approval for the use or planned use of their program income.
+- Test to verify that program income was properly tracked and accounted for. - Ensure that program income was used to make additional services available to crime victims. - Review of quarterly SF425 reports to ensure correct income amounts are reported. - K. Reserve - L. Reporting

-K. Reserve

-L. Reporting

-The grantee is also requested to submit "Expense Reimbursement Reports" to the

-Governor's Crime Commission.
-The "Expense Reimbursement Report" which the grantee uses to report their expenditures according to the five major budget categories (personnel, contractual, travel, supplies/operating expenses, and equipment).
-Along with the Expense Reimbursement Report, the grantee is required to provide grants management staff with photocopies of expenditure documentation (i.e. time sheets, travel logs, purchase orders, invoices, etc.).
+The subrecipient is also requested to submit "Expense Reimbursement Reports" to the Governor's Crime Commission.
+The "Expense Reimbursement Report" which the subrecipient uses to report their expenditures according to the five major budget categories (personnel, contractual, travel, supplies/operating expenses, and equipment).
+Along with the Expense Reimbursement Report, the subrecipient is required to provide grants management staff with photocopies of expenditure documentation (i.e. time sheets, travel logs, purchase orders, invoices, etc.).